 There are three policies regarding how guests can receive a refund upon cancellation; Flexible, Moderate and Strict.

 If you opted for '‘Flexible'’ booking it means that you can cancel up until the day prior to arrival to receive a full refund (except fees), which is a similar policy to many hotels. '‘Moderate'’ means that you have 5 days prior to arrival to receive a full refund, again, minus the fees.
 The ‘'Strict’' option allows for 1 week prior to arrival to receive a 50% refund.
 Terms & conditions do apply to each of the policies that each host applies to their listing.

 AirBnB also offers the ‘Extenuating Circumstances Policy’, so if you can provide a valid circumstance, this policy can override the Hosts cancellation policy.

 - Unexpected death or serious illness of a host, guest or immediate family member

 - Serious injury that directly restricts a guest’s ability to travel or a host’s ability to host

 - Natural disasters/Weather incidents

 *The full list can be found on AirBnB’s cancellations page on their website.

 Despite all of the above, we all know life happens and breaking up with your boyfriend doesn’t quite qualify as a natural disaster and no, tonsillitis isn’t an endemic disease.
-The only thing you can do is hope and pray that you are within your timescale to cancel and that your Host has marked your stay as Flexible.
+The only thing you can do is hope that you are within your timescale to cancel or that your Host has marked your stay as Flexible.